vineetv/vineetv.github.io/about.md

 research, teaching and other interests, mostly.

 Do not take anything you see here too seriously (the hint lies in the blog name!).
+To borrow the words of inimitable [Mr.
+Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine){:target="_blank"},
-In the words of inimitable [Matt Levine](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine){:target="_blank"}, nothing here is investment or legal or career advice.
+nothing here is investment or legal or career advice.